scionproto-contrib/http-proxy/docs/source/forward-proxy.rst

     make build-macos scion-caddy

-or (if you only want to build the forward proxy)
+- or (if you only want to build the forward proxy)

   .. code-block:: bash

     make build-macos scion-caddy-forward

+Then, you can follow the steps below to install the plugin:

 - Ensure that you are running the scion-endhost stack as described in the `SCION documentation <https://docs.scion.org/projects/scion-applications/en/latest/applications/access.html>`_.

 - Apply the necessary permissions to the binary:

   .. code-block:: bash